tasmanday/42_mini_rt/README.md

 | `cy` | Cylinder | Position, orientation, diameter, height, RGB color |

 Each line starts with an identifier followed by parameters like position, color, brightness, etc.

+---

+## 🧠 How It Works

+- **Ray Casting**: For the four corners of each pixel, a ray is shot into the scene.
+- **Intersection Tests**: The ray is checked against all scene objects.
+- **Shadows**: Casts rays to light sources to check for obstructions.
+- **Lighting**: Calculates color using the Phong model.
+- **Anti-aliasing**: Corner ray colours are averaged for each pixel allowing anti-alliasing with only one extra column and one extra row of rays needing to be processed.
+- **Rendering**: Pixels are colored and displayed using MiniLibX.

+---